 The average price per square meter in Ortigas Center is USD 2,200 – 3,000.

-Cebu is the biggest province in the Philippines and consists of a main island, as well as 167 smaller surrounding islands.
+Cebu is the biggest province in the Philippines and consists of the main island, as well as 167 smaller surrounding islands.

 The most interesting place is the Cebu Metropolitan Area, the second biggest metropolitan area after Metro Manila, that consists of seven cities: